eira-fransham/sexpress/README.md

 Seductively fast s-expression parser.

-A basic parser for s-expressions that can handle quotes, metaquotes/unquote, strings, atoms and numbers (64-bit by default but you can plug in bignums if you like).
-It doesn't currently handle complex escape sequences, it only allows escaping double quotes and backslashes and fails on anything else.
+A basic parser for s-expressions that can handle quotes, metaquotes/unquote/ unquote-splicing, strings, atoms, chars and numbers (64-bit by default but you can plug in bignums if you like).
+It doesn't currently handle complex escape sequences, it only allows escaping double quotes, backslashes and newlines and fails on anything else.
+In general it should parse any scheme code that doesn't use syntax objects or vectors.

 Almost everything is done in-place and no allocation is done if possible.
 All elements are stored in an arena so allocation is simply bumping a pointer for